Remote Recruitment – How to Prepare for an online interview

 Do your research

 This is essential whether you are meeting a company face-to-face or via any online tool.
 All of the usual preparation should be done.
 Make sure you research the company thoroughly online – their website, social media and any relevant industry news about them.
-As our candidates are applying to work for FMCG brands, they would usually visit stores to view the products and wider category on shelf.
-As this isn’t now easy to do, we recommend that you visit all of the relevant supermarket websites to check out the products and the category that way.
+As our candidates are applying to work for FMCG brands, we recommend either going into stores to view the products and wider category on shelf or visiting all the relevant supermarket websites to check out the products and the category online.
 In addition, you should also of course make sure you are very familiar with the job spec and prepare yourself for competency questions in the usual way.

 Look the part